carpentries-incubator/blogging-with-hugo-and-github-pages/_episodes/03-push-to-github.md

 In this episode, we will push the changes we made in our local repository back to the remote repository on GitHub.

+For more detail on the workflows used in this episode, see the [Version Control with Git](http://swcarpentry.github.io/git-novice/) Software Carpentry lesson.

 1. First of all, we need to tell `git` to track all of the changes we have created.
    We do this by **adding** them to git's staging area.